Comparative study of ensemble-based uncertainty quantification methods for neural network interatomic potentials: Results

 \subsection{Out-of-distribution comparison}

 We further extend the ensemble models comparison analysis in the OOD domain, given by some large-scale material properties.
-As a proxy to the large-scale properties, we compare the energy cold curves and phonon dispersion relations for graphene, graphite, and diamond structures.
-These material properties highlight issues with the four ensemble models that are not detected from the ID domain alone.
+As proxies for large-scale properties, we compare the energy cold curves and phonon dispersion relations for graphene, graphite, and diamond structures.
+These OOD results expose nontrivial and, in some cases, counterintuitive uncertainty behavior across all ensemble methods that is not evident from in-distribution metrics alone; a detailed discussion is provided in Sec.~\ref{sec:discussion}.

 Figure~\ref{fig:energy_cold_curve} shows the energy cold curve predictions for the three carbon allotropes considered.
 The ensemble mean predictions are plotted as black curves, with one-standard-deviation uncertainty indicated by the gray envelope.
+The corresponding equilibrium lattice constant predictions are indicated by vertical dashed lines, with the gray envelope also reflecting the uncertainty in these predicted equilibrium positions.
 DFT reference values are overlaid to assess the accuracy of the predictions.
 For graphene and graphite, the predicted energies near equilibrium are sufficiently accurate and precise, with the DFT values falling within the uncertainty bounds.
 However, the predictions begin to deviate under large compression or tension, and in many cases, the uncertainty does not grow rapidly enough to reflect the increasing prediction error.

 In contrast, the predictions for the diamond structure are significantly less accurate, and most of the DFT reference values fall outside the predicted uncertainty bounds, indicating overconfident predictions.
 Furthermore, the models also fail to capture the expected parabolic shape of the energy curve near equilibrium.
 In particular, in the extension regime, the predicted energy flattens instead of increasing, diverging substantially from the expected physical behavior.
 Combined with the fact that the uncertainty estimates remain low, this result suggests that the ensemble models are confidently making incorrect predictions, which can lead to misleading conclusions in downstream material property predictions.
 A possible explanation for this failure is discussed in Sec.~\ref{sec:discussion} in terms of model extrapolation beyond the training data.